Skip To Content

 For many organizations, it’s important to make imagery and imagery-derived products available to internal and external users for visualization and analysis.
 However, the cost of setting up and maintaining their own enterprise infrastructure can be prohibitive.

-ArcGIS Image for ArcGIS Online is a software as a service (SaaS) solution that allows users in an organization to host, analyze, and stream imagery and raster collections using the ArcGIS Online cloud, which is secure and scalable.
+Hosting imagery in ArcGIS Online allows users in an organization to host, analyze, and stream imagery and raster collections using the ArcGIS Online cloud, which is secure and scalable.
+ArcGIS Online is a software as a service (SaaS) solution for imagery in your organization.
 Authorized personnel in an organization can upload various image types and formats, including orthomosaics, satellite scenes, aerial images, elevation, and bathymetry.
-Any metadata associated with the imagery is also maintained.
+Metadata associated with the imagery is also maintained.
 The imagery can be shared in the following ways:

-• Tiled imagery services can be accessed quickly and include pixel information so end users can perform analysis, update renderings, or visualize different band combinations.
+• Tiled imagery layers can be accessed quickly and include pixel data values so end users can perform analysis, update renderings, or visualize different band combinations.
 They can also be used to share imagery and analysis results publicly.

-• Dynamic imagery services provide access to the images with server-side dynamic mosaicking and on-the-fly processing (similar to traditional image services).
+• Dynamic imagery layers provide access to the images with server-side dynamic mosaicking and on-the-fly processing (similar to traditional image services).
 Dynamic imagery can also be used with low-bandwidth, high-latency networks.

 Note:

-To host imagery in ArcGIS Online, you need an ArcGIS Image for ArcGIS Online user type extension for your ArcGIS Online organization.
+To host imagery in ArcGIS Online, you need a Creator, Professional, or Professional Plus user type with privileges to publish hosted imagery layers and create content for your ArcGIS Online organization.
 The organization administrator can then enable imagery layer creation (or imagery analysis) privileges for individual users.

 ArcGIS help